matrix-org/dendrite/README.md

 ## Get started

-If you wish to build a fully-federating Dendrite instance, see [INSTALL.md](docs/INSTALL.md).
+If you wish to build a fully-federating Dendrite instance, see [the Installation documentation](docs/installation).
 For running in Docker, see [build/docker](build/docker).

 The following instructions are enough to get Dendrite started as a non-federating test deployment using self-signed certificates and SQLite databases: